bertvanlandeghem/WritingT-SQLCodeForTheEngineNotForYou-TrainingDay/Demos/08-Parameter Embedding Optimization Limitation/readme.md

 ## Rewrite Suggestion

-There are a couple of ways to re-write this query for its needs:
+There are a couple of ways to rewrite this query for its needs:

 1 - You can insert the results into a [temporary table](.\04-ImprovementTempTable.sql) and select from it afterwards 2 - Now that we analyzed the code, maybe that variable wasn't needed at all.
 We could write a [CASE statement](.\05-ImprovementWithCase.sql) to build the `Msg` column based on the improved version.